TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### General

-* Add HTML loader & Syntax Highlight web components to main package?
 * Add `uibuilder` prop to `<uibInstanceRoot>/package.json`
   * `uibuilder.loader` - an array of folder paths - relative to `<uibInstanceRoot>` that would be served using uibuilder's ExpressJS web server.
 Allowing instance-specific front-end resources.
 To be used by things like components.
   * `uibuilder.scripts.deploy` - pointing to node.js file to run when the template is deployed.
-* _[Superceded by the new config-UI features]_. ~~Add new node to specify component instances to add to the UI.
-Would need to auto-cache.
-Will need a way to specify settings - as these will be different for different components - sucggest making this JSON to begin with.
-Needs a way to know what components are available for a uib instance.
-Components should specify their settings and provide a default json settings file.
-Might be able to use JSON Schema?
-See New Nodes section below.~~
-* Add experimental flag - use settings.js and have an object of true/false values against a set of text keys for each feature.
-  * Update docs
-  * Add processing to nodes to be able to mark them as experimental.
 * Find a way to support wildcard URL patterns which would automatically add structured data and make it available to uibuilder flows.
 Possibly by adding the param data to all output msg's.
-* Add client IP address to trace messages on connection.
-* Add optional sidebar (or drop-down menu on NR header bar) displaying list of all uib URLs (and link to nodes).
-* Improve handling for when Node-RED changes projects.

 * Trial use of [web-workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) since majority support goes back to 2014.
   * Create a [Progressive Web App](https://web.dev/what-are-pwas/) (PWA) capable version with [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers) [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers).